tech-otaku/macos-desktop/MONTEREY.md

 ## Examples

 These examples use the Apple-supplied Deskop pictures that could otherwise be set via System Preferences.
-They are categorised and listed as they appear in the Desktop & Screensaver pane as of macOS 12.0 Monterey Beta 7 (21A5506j).
+They are categorised and listed as they appear in the Desktop & Screensaver pane as of macOS 12.0.1 Monterey (21A559).

 See [A Comparison of Apple-supplied Desktop Images Since macOS 10.14 Mojave](https://desktop.tech-otaku.com/)